What Is TSCM

 • Cellular-based devices

-Modern devices may transmit intermittently, so monitoring is structured and systematic.
+Modern devices may transmit intermittently, so monitoring is structured and deliberate.

 3. Non-Linear Junction Detection (NLJD)

-NLJD equipment detects electronic components, even if a device is switched off or not actively transmitting.
+NLJD equipment detects electronic components even if a device is switched off or not transmitting.

-This allows identification of concealed electronics inside walls, furniture, or objects without invasive access.
+This allows concealed electronics to be located inside walls, furniture, or objects without invasive access.

 4. Thermal Imaging

-Thermal imaging can identify abnormal heat signatures associated with powered electronic devices concealed within structures or objects.
+Thermal imaging can identify abnormal heat signatures associated with powered electronic devices concealed within structures or furnishings.

 5. Vehicle Inspections (Where Required)